emiliehwolf/wearable-assignment/CodeBook.md

 ### Step 2
 Download and move the run_analysis.R file into the unzipped 'UCI HAR Dataset' folder
 ### Step 3
-Open the R console and change the working directory to the 'UCI HAR Dataset' folder
+Open the R console and use setwd() to change the working directory to the 'UCI HAR Dataset' folder
 ### Step 4
 Source the run_analysis.R script and wait for the tidy data to be created

 # run_analysis.R
 This script does the following: